 When can I start?

-Students can begin the program in the Fall or Spring semesters.
+Students can begin the program in the Fall, Spring, or Summer terms.

 Education should level the playing field.
 We feel the same way about financial aid.

 A graduate degree from Boston College is an investment in your future.
 The Lynch School has a deep commitment to assisting academically qualified students to afford an excellent graduate education.
 The Office of Graduate Admission & Financial Aid in the Lynch School provide resources to aid students through both need-based and merit-based financial aid.

 Lynch School faculty are active researchers, recognized for their influential work in areas such as urban education, special education, STEM, and dual language learning.
 Driven by an overarching commitment to address inequities, our faculty prepare educators across the globe who combat marginalization in a range of scholastic environments.
 As students put their scholarship into action, faculty members help guide their growth as critical thinkers, reflective leaders, and engaged citizens.

 All courses for the Master’s in Education, Global Perspectives: Teaching, Curriculum, and Learning Environments are designed by faculty members of the Department of Teaching, Curriculum, and Society, which include:

 What will I study?